clarkritchie/nexus7/README.md

 This script can be used 1) to upgrade the Android OS, and 2) to install a series apps are available locally on disk as APK files.

 This script can be improved upon.
-Work that could be done:

-* Update argument parsing to use the getopt module
+For example, update argument parsing to use the getopt module, and/or remove the hard coded paths.

-* Currently the script runs in serial, would be nice to run things in parallel.
+### Serial, Parallel Versions

-On a USB hub, I was able to flash 5 tablets to Android 4.3 in approximatley 18 minutes.
+* The version titled **nexus7.py** was my first iteration and developed using Python 2.7.5.
+With 5 tablets attached via a USB hub, I was able to flash all 5 to Android 4.3 in approximatley 18 minutes.
+* The version titled **nexus7parallel.py** was my second iteration.
+This version uses Python's multiprocessing capabilities.
+It was developed using Python 3.3.2.
+With 5 tablets attached via a USB hub, I was able to flash all 5 to Android 4.3 in approximatley 5:38.
+Each additional tablet.
+Here were some runtimes I observed:

+  * ```./nexus7parallel.py completed - 2 tablet(s) in 0:04:00.172587```

+  * ```./nexus7parallel.py completed - 3 tablet(s) in 0:04:28.856906```

+  * ```./nexus7parallel.py completed - 4 tablet(s) in 0:05:01.472792```

+  * ```./nexus7parallel.py completed - 5 tablet(s) in 0:05:38.462541```
+* The version titled **nexus7parallel-275.py** is incomplete.
+It was my working version of multiprocessing until I decided to switch to Python 3.

 *Disclaimer*
 -------------